ayesh-aa/nosql-challenge/README.md

 Conclusion
 This project provides a detailed analysis of UK food establishment data stored in MongoDB.
 The analysis includes querying for specific hygiene scores, rating values, and other criteria, and presenting the results in a readable format using Pandas DataFrames.

-Feel free to extend the analysis or modify the queries based on your specific requirements.